TheCodesUprising/ocr-my-mess/README.md

 ```

 Supported languages can be any language supported by Tesseract OCR (e.g., `fra` for French, `eng` for English, `deu` for German, etc.)

+The test files in the `tmp_tests` directory contain English text for testing purposes.

 ### PDF Merging